-Virus: in adults, 90% of sinusitis cases are the result of a virus.
+Virus: in adults, 90% of sinusitis cases result from a virus.

 Bacteria: in adults, 1 case in 10 is caused by bacteria.

-Pollutants : chemicals or irritants in the air can trigger a buildup of mucus.
+Pollutants: chemicals or irritants in the air can trigger mucus buildup.

 Fungi: the breasts react to fungi in the air, as in allergic fungal sinusitis, or are invaded by fungi, as in chronic sinusitis.
 This is rare in the United States.

 The following may increase a person’s risk of developing sinusitis: